zengzhi2015/Udacity-MLND/Capstone/Report.md

 ```
 ## 8. Acknowledge

 Thanks X. Z. Wang for the discussions and helps about the initial framework of this project.
-I laso thanks the reviewer for there efforts.
+I also thanks the reviewer for there efforts.